 The next annual Knitting History Forum conference is on Saturday 7 February 2026, with presentations on the history of knitting.
 The conference is hosted online and tickets are available to purchase.

 The circular knitting needle is now an established tool among handknitters.
-But, in fact, commercial production of circular needles is only about 100 years old.
-Before that, it was double points all the way.
-This presentation discusses the origin of early circulars in the UK and USA, what they were made of, and how they were merchandised.
+But commercial production of circular needles is only about 100 years old.
+Before that, it was double points all the time.
+Susan Webster discusses the origin of early circulars in the UK and US, what they were made of, and how they were merchandised.

 Biography for Susan Webster